Landing at Denpasar Airport

 Waiting for my Starbucks near to Gate 44 in Hong Kong Airport

-From there, I had to try and locate Cathay Pacific’s The Pier First Class Lounge (near to Gate 65) and the nearest Starbucks.
+From there, I set about locating Cathay Pacific’s The Pier First Class Lounge near Gate 65 — and, just as importantly, the nearest Starbucks.

 Flight: